CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/CONTRIBUTING.md

 ### Work on a feature

-Create a new branch for the current story you are working on:
+Create a new branch for the current story you are working on.
+We'll name our example branch `masquerading`:

 ```
 (master) $ git branch  masquerading